Coming Soon – meantime, watch for blog posts about trafficking

-A chance encounter with a college student victim thrusts a bank fraud analyst Jesse Jonsen out of her high tech office into a street-battle against sex traffickers and her own dark past.
+A chance encounter with a college student victim thrusts bank fraud analyst Jesse Jonsen out of her high tech office into a street-battle against sex traffickers and her own dark past.

 Friday, Feb.
 2, 2018, 6:30 p.m.